 Phone messages are a good place to start.
 A thoughtful voicemail message explaining when you will respond, and what to do in real emergencies, is far better than a generic “leave a message”.
-Services such as Telstra's DOT (Digital Office Technology)™ can send voicemails to your email inbox, so you can collect all your customer support requests in one place.
-DOT can also ring all the numbers on your business’s account at once, to allow a rapid response.
+Services such as Telstra's Business phone and internet bundles can send voicemails to your email inbox, so you can collect all your customer support requests in one place.
+Telstra’s bundles also offer a service to ring all the numbers on your business’s account at once, to allow a rapid response.
 Or perhaps you want to set a sequence of responders, so that if you're with a client any calls to you go to the office.
 And if the office is closed, to your second-in-command who expects the odd out-of-hours call.
-DOT can do that, too.
+Telstra can do that, too.

 "Self Help" customers to answer questions themselves

 Your website and social media channels are where you can provide customers with “self-service options”, and help take a lot of pressure off yourself.

 The most basic self-service tactic is a Frequently Asked Questions (FAQ) article explaining solutions to customers' most frequent queries.
 Your FAQ should be a prominent feature of your site.
 To write it, pick your own brain, but also consider asking your best customers what they think new buyers need to know about the best way to work with you.
 Ask in private: you don't want social media trolls answering that question in public!

 A library of self-help articles, sometimes called a “knowledge base”, is another great self-service tool for your website.
 If it's easy to search, a knowledge base can help satisfy lots of customers.

 Don't worry about a FAQ or knowledge base appearing a bit impersonal; some customers will be happy to get the help they need online rather than having to phone or message you through social media.
 Remember, some of the world's biggest and most successful companies – think Google, Facebook, Microsoft and more – use FAQs and knowledge bases.